 Fort Gay is a tiny town located in the state of West Virginia.
 With a population of 661 people and just one neighborhood, Fort Gay is the 178th largest community in West Virginia.

-Because occupations involving physical labor dominate the local economy, Fort Gay is generally considered to be a blue-collar town.
-66.43% of the Fort Gay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fort Gay is a blue-collar town, with 66.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fort Gay is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Fort Gay who work in sales jobs (13.99%), food service (4.20%), and art, media, and design (4.20%).

 Of important note, Fort Gay is also a town of artists.
 Fort Gay has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fort Gay’s character.